Tunnelsats/tunnelsats/FAQ.md

 <br />

 ### I have some ideas to make this better.
 Where can I provide feedback or offer help?
 Great!
-Please do not hesitate to reach out via [Telegram](https://t.me/+NJylaUom-rxjYjU6), [Twitter](https://twitter.com/tunnelsats), eMail (info @ tunnelsats.com) or log an issue here on Github with your detailed ideas or feature requests.
+Please do not hesitate to reach out via [Telegram](https://t.me/+NJylaUom-rxjYjU6), [Twitter](https://twitter.com/tunnelsats), email (info @ tunnelsats.com) or log an issue here on github with your detailed ideas or feature requests.
 We always look forward to partner with great thinkers and doers.

 <br/>
 <br/>